 Les Pagodes de Cos 2003, Saint Estèphe Halves £23

 This small 7ha plot is under the same ownership as Cos d’Estournel and benefits from the same care and attention.
 Good value, this is seriously good claret.
-Drink from 2012.
+Ready now.
 17 / 20 Jancis Robinson MW.
 Limited stock.

 Château Duhart Milon Rothschild 2003, 4ème cru classé, Pauillac £95